abitdodgy/abitdodgy.github.io/_posts/2015-08-30-maintenance-mode-for-rails.md

 This module adds a `before_action` that checks if the application is in maintenance mode, and does any work required.

-The feature is now complete.
-To use it, and enter maintenance mode, we set an `ENV` variable on Heroku.
+To enter maintenance mode we set an `ENV` variable on Heroku.

 {% highlight text %}
 heroku config:set MAINTENANCE_MODE=enabled